-The military is one of the only jurisdictions in the country that has the ability to criminally prosecute drug cases based only on a urinalysis test or a failed drug test.
+The military is one of the only jurisdictions in the country that can criminally prosecute drug cases based only on a urinalysis test or a failed drug test.

 More often than not, drug cases are resolved through administrative processing for separation.
-The Air Force tends to prosecute more cases at courts-martial than the other branches.
-If you are facing an administrative separation board, the experience of defense counsel can be critical.
-In an administrative separation case, the resources for expert assistance from a toxicologist or chemist is often not available.
+The Air Force tends to prosecute more cases at court-martial than the other branches.
+If you are facing an administrative separation board, defense counsel's experience can be critical.
+In an administrative separation case, the resources for expert assistance from a toxicologist or chemist are often unavailable.
 The defense counsel must properly cross-examine a government toxicologist.
 The lawyer must also educate members of an administrative separation board on the science behind drug tests.

-The decision to prosecute a drug and/or urinalysis case can also be heavily personality dependent on the command.
-There are some units that are excessively aggressive in prosecuting urinalysis cases.
+The decision to prosecute a drug and/or urinalysis case can also be heavily personality-dependent on the command.
+Some units are excessively aggressive in prosecuting urinalysis cases.

 What Are the Commander's Options?

 A commander has several options when taking action against drug crimes:

 - Courts-Martial – Court-martial procedures are complex, and the Military Rules of Evidence apply.